White-Label Crypto Accounting: What a Firm Outsources and What It Cannot (2026)

 | Review of output | The firm is responsible for what it delivers |

-A white-label tool can produce a clean dataset; the firm is still professionally responsible for what it does with it.
+A white-label tool can produce a clean dataset, but the firm is still professionally responsible for what it does with it.
 Treating white-label output as authoritative without review is the failure mode to guard against.

-Client financial and on-chain data flows through a third-party platform, so the firm must address data processing, confidentiality, and the provider's data-handling terms within its professional and data-protection obligations — part of vendor due diligence, not an afterthought.
-Jurisdiction-/professional-body-specific.
+Client financial and on-chain data flows through a third-party platform, so the firm has to address data processing, confidentiality, and the provider's data-handling terms within its professional and data-protection obligations.
+This is part of vendor due diligence, not an afterthought, and the applicable rules are jurisdiction- and professional-body-specific.

 Not the same as referring out

-Referring out moves the client and responsibility to another firm; white-labeling keeps the client, engagement, and responsibility with the firm while outsourcing only infrastructure.
-Different strategic choices with different responsibility profiles — a firm decision under its professional rules.
+Referring out moves the client and the responsibility to another firm.
+White-labelling keeps the client, the engagement, and the responsibility with the firm while outsourcing only the infrastructure.
+These are different strategic choices with different responsibility profiles, and choosing between them is a firm decision under its professional rules.

 Practical guidance

-- Outsource the infrastructure layer, keep the judgement layer.
+- Outsource the infrastructure layer and keep the judgement layer.

-- Never treat white-label output as authoritative — review is the firm's.
+- Never treat white-label output as authoritative; the review is the firm's.

 - Do vendor due diligence on data processing and confidentiality.

-- Keep classification, sign-off, DD, independence as the firm's.
+- Keep classification, sign-off, due diligence, and independence as the firm's.

-- Decide build vs white-label vs refer-out deliberately per capability.
+- Decide between build, white-label, and refer-out deliberately, per capability.

-- Confirm what can be delegated with the professional body — jurisdiction-specific; not professional advice.
+- Confirm what can be delegated with the professional body.
+This is jurisdiction-specific and not professional advice.

 How vendor tools enable white-label

-Cryptio and Bitwave offer firm/multi-client infrastructure that can sit under a practice's service.
-Confirm the data-handling terms and that the tool's role is the operational layer — the classification, review, and professional responsibility do not transfer with the tooling.
+Cryptio and Bitwave offer firm and multi-client infrastructure that can sit under a practice's service.
+Confirm the data-handling terms and that the tool's role is the operational layer; the classification, review, and professional responsibility do not transfer with the tooling.

-Wag3s for accountants provides the operational layer — multi-client ingestion, parsing, reconciliation, audit trail, Ledger/ERP export — that a firm runs under its own engagement, while classification, review, client due diligence, and professional responsibility stay the firm's, and data-handling terms are explicit for vendor due diligence.
+Wag3s for accountants provides the operational layer a firm runs under its own engagement: multi-client ingestion, parsing, reconciliation, an audit trail, and Ledger and ERP export, with data-handling terms set out for vendor due diligence.
+The line holds where white-label always draws it: classification, review, client due diligence, and professional responsibility stay the firm's.
 See the accountants page.

 Further reading